 If you’re like many Americans, your budget may show you you’re spending more than you’re taking in.
 Use your budget to see exactly where you could trim some expenses (maybe eating out less frequently) or bolster your income (perhaps taking on an extra shift at work each month).

 Extra budget tips

 Everyone has their own tips and tricks for creating a budget and sticking to it.
 Here are a few of our favorites:

 - Find a system that works for you.
 Some people like spreadsheets, while others prefer smartphone apps or even old-fashioned pen and paper.
 Keep experimenting until you find a method that works well for you.

 - Create your own customized “money rules.”
 Make a unique promise to yourself, such as, “I will keep my spending on discretionary items to a maximum of $40 per week.”
 Small, actionable steps can help keep you from feeling overwhelmed.

 - Experiment with different time periods.
 Would you prefer to budget for each bi-weekly paycheck?
 Try it!
 There’s no reason to stick to a monthly cycle if it doesn’t serve you well.

 - Seek out support.
 Try bringing your spouse, partner and/or children on board with your financial goals.
 With their support, it can be easier to build and maintain a budget.

 A budget is a powerful tool to set priorities, achieve goals and build a solid foundation for your financial future.
-If you’re working to build better money habits this holiday season, RISE is here to help.
+If you’re working to build better money habits, RISE is here to help.
 Check out our free, interactive tools for setting savings goals and managing debt.